Two years ago I sat in the back pew of my non-affirming church begging the question, “God what are you asking of me?”

 I knew a few things in this moment: I loved Jesus with all my heart.
 I felt more renewed spiritually than my entire present journey and that people were dying over theology used against them.

 For the next two years I began blogging, using social media to share honestly my questions, my joy and the pain in unraveling compacted trauma from religious institutions, to faulty foundations and harmful family dynamics.

 What I wasn’t realizing is that the answer to my question was that God was pruning me.
-My creator was asking me to come closer, to go deeper and to tear down the sheets that covered the dusty rooms of my true self.
+My creator was asking me to come closer, go deeper and tear down the sheets that covered the dusty rooms of my true self.
 God wanted me to experience an awakening like no other so that I could complete the question – “where shall I go?”

 It was and still is the most insightful and painful journey of reclaiming.
 What I know to be true is God calls us to heal and then act.
 The suggestion isn’t ‘I’m going to bring you into this impossible thing without preparation.‘ It’s more along the lines of ‘come, see, taste…’ and the rest I will take care of for you.

 What resonates with me, imagery wise, is the pre-flight oxygen mask message – “help yourself before you help others.”
 The mask drops and I have a choice to save my own breath, so that I may save others or ignore my suffering in order to follow a different order.
 What God calls out of us doesn’t belong in the category of instant gratification – it takes a slow trickling of a well and isn’t measurable.